-No. Indicators: Response actions: Monitoring Indicators, Methods Monitoring Timing and Reporting Applicable Trigger Criteria Trigger Level Actions and Locations Frequency Approvals Threshold Criteria Threshold Contingency Actions remedial actions to reduce light spill on the impacted site(s) Remedial actions will be implemented and monitored for success Additional engineering and/ or operational solutions will be implemented where practicable to control or modify the 'problem light(s)' (see Section 8.2.1) Review the implementation of lighting management actions within this plan Passage, Angle, Passage, South Passage, Mardie, Stewart and Fortescue Islands. artificial lighting The Illumination Plan must be reviewed every 5 years by an independent SME.
+No. Indicators: Response actions: Monitoring Indicators, Methods Monitoring Timing and Reporting Applicable Trigger Criteria Trigger Level Actions and Locations Frequency Approvals Threshold Criteria Threshold Contingency Actions The review will also rate the level of impact associated with this exceedance and recommend remedial actions to reduce light spill on the impacted site(s) Remedial actions will be implemented and monitored for success Additional engineering and/ or operational solutions will be implemented where practicable to control or modify the 'problem light(s)' (see Section 8.2.1) Review the implementation of lighting management actions within this plan recorded at other monitoring sites, including Round, Middle Passage, Angle, Passage, South Passage, Mardie, Stewart and Fortescue Islands.
+7 days if an impact is found to be caused by artificial lighting The Illumination Plan must be reviewed every 5 years by an independent SME.
 Any changes to the Illumination Plan to be submitted for approval by DWER and DCCEEW.
 The Illumination Plan will be implemented for the life of the Project.
 The trigger and threshold criteria may be reviewed at the end of each season to ensure that they remain suitable.
-3 Trigger: A decline in abundance and diversity of migratory shorebirds >25% from baseline levels Threshold: A decline in abundance and diversity of migratory shorebirds >25% from baseline levels over two consecutive years Trigger level actions: Identify whether the likely cause is artificial lighting Identify whether trigger criteria exceedance is due to sampling variability Compare results with control sites to determine if decline may be attributable to the Project Review migratory shorebird monitoring methods and refine, if necessary Indicator: Migratory shorebird presence, recorded via: Aerial (helicopter) surveys Ground-based bird counts Methods: Refer to the Long-term migratory shorebird monitoring program (LMSMP) (Phoenix, 2022c) for detailed methods and locations Annual migratory shorebird monitoring surveys to be conducted in summer (repeated at both high and low tide over 4 consecutive days in late January or early February) Migratory shorebird monitoring to continue for a minimum of five years to capture shorebird assemblage Details of any incidence of seabird interaction with the dredges or barge as well as any mis-orientated or disorientated migratory seabirds will be recorded in the BCI Incident Reporting System, and the Fauna Management Procedure would be implemented MS 1175, EPBC 2018/8236
+3 Trigger: A decline in abundance and diversity of migratory shorebirds >25% from baseline levels Threshold: A decline in abundance and diversity of migratory shorebirds >25% from baseline Identify whether the likely cause is artificial lighting Identify whether trigger criteria exceedance is due to sampling variability Compare results with control sites to determine if decline may be attributable to the Project Indicator: Migratory shorebird presence, recorded via: • Aerial (helicopter) surveys • Ground-based bird counts Methods: Refer to the Long-term migratory shorebird monitoring program (LMSMP) (Phoenix, Annual migratory shorebird monitoring surveys to be conducted in summer (repeated at both high and low tide over 4 consecutive days in late January or early February) Migratory shorebird monitoring to continue for a minimum of five Details of any incidence of seabird interaction with the dredges or barge as well as any mis-orientated or disorientated migratory seabirds will be recorded in the BCI Incident Reporting System, and the Fauna MS 1175, EPBC 2018/8236